ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 * Management subnet
 * `Internal-mgmt` subnet
 * Add-on services subnets.
-For example: HCX subnet, risk foresight subnet.
+For example, HCX subnet, risk foresight subnet.

 The forwarder section is configured with: